hwl6730/HCL-Homework/README.md

 any number of relationships without having to sacrifice performance of the data model.

 References:

 "Graph (abstract data type)."
 Wikipedia.
 Wikimedia Foundation, 14 Mar.
 2017.
 Web.
 16 Mar.
 2017.
 "Graphs as sets."
 Graphs in Computer Science.
 N.p., n.d.
 Web.
 16 Mar.
 2017.
 "What is a Graph Database?
 A Property Graph Model Intro."
 Neo4j Graph Database.
 N.p., n.d.
 Web.
 16 Mar.
 2017.

+Groovy:

+Groovy is a dynamic object-oriented language for the Java Virtual Machine.
+It has similar features to other programming languages such as Python, Ruby, and Perl.
+It is a compiled language that is excuted by the Java Virtual Machine, meaning it can be run anywhere Java is used, giving it great flexibility.
+With its usage as a scripting language and it's Java like syntax, it serve as a tool for introducing developers to a scripting language.

+References:

+"What is Groovy? - Definition from WhatIs.com."
+TheServerSide.
+N.p., n.d.
+Web.
+16 Mar.
+2017.
+"Groovy Basics¶."
+Groovy Basics — SmartThings Developer Documentation.
+N.p., n.d.
+Web.
+16 Mar.
+2017.
+"A multi-faceted language for the Java platform."
+The Groovy programming language.
+N.p., n.d.
+Web.
+16 Mar.
+2017.